 RESEARCH IN THE AREA OF NATURAL LANGUAGE PROCESSING AND CHATBOT PRODUCT

-Current state of NLP
+The current state of NLP

 Subtasks 1, 2 and partly 3 are pretty well automated.
 Over the last several years there has been significant progress in the field of speech recognition.
 OCR became a mainstream task more than a decade ago.
 Open source tools like UIMA, GATE, NLTK handle most of the job of lexical and semantic analysis.
 Commercial tools for lexical and semantic analysis are also available.
 While part-of-speech tagging was a difficult problem just 10-20 years ago, nowadays the difficulty area moved further down the NLP pipeline.